eswdd/aardvark/user-guide.md

 These options affect how time series are rendered.
 Some of these options may clash in unexpected ways, but full control is left to the user to mix and match as appropriate (unless otherwise noted).

-Gap interpolation draws a line between known points for a time series when there is another time series displayed with a point between them (this is only a gap in the data if you expect both time series to emit data points at the same time and no deduping of data points is occurring).
+* *Gap interpolation* - draws a line between known points for a time series when there is another time series displayed with a point between them (this is only a gap in the data if you expect both time series to emit data points at the same time and no deduping of data points is occurring).
 If gap interpolation is disabled then a gap is shown in the time series.

-Highlight lines isn't really a rendering option, but more an interaction option - if enabled then hovering the mouse over a time series will highlight it in bold, useful for when you have many time series and want to pick on out.
+* *Highlight lines* - isn't really a rendering option, but more an interaction option - if enabled then hovering the mouse over a time series will highlight it in bold, useful for when you have many time series and want to pick on out.

-Stacked lines renders all time series on on top of the other, this includes baselines so mileage may vary there.
+* *Stacked lines* - renders all time series on on top of the other, this includes baselines so mileage may vary there.

-Ratio graph renders each line by plotting the ratio of its value to the sum of all time series' values as a percentage at each point on the graph.
+* *Ratio graph* - renders each line by plotting the ratio of its value to the sum of all time series' values as a percentage at each point on the graph.

-Mean adjustment plots each line as a positive or negative difference from the average of all time series on a point by point basis.
+* *Mean adjusted* - plots each line as a positive or negative difference from the average of all time series on a point by point basis.
 Quite handy when combined with a ratio graph to see how load is distributed across a cluster.
+Incompatible with negative squashing.

 #### y-Axis controls

 ![dygraph y-axis options screenshot](graph_controls_dygraph_yaxis.png)

-TODO
+The dygraph renderer supports both a left (Y) and right (Y2) axis and each can be individually controlled:

+* *Squash -ve* - excludes negative points from the chart.
+Incompatible with mean adjusted charts.
+* *Auto scale* - Scales timeseries to the same order of magnitude using the max absolute value from each unique metric name.
+Incompatible with logarithmic axes
+* *Logarithmic y-axis* - plots points on a logarithmic scale (the default is linear).
+Incompatible with auto scaling.
+* *Range* - in the format *\[<min>:<max>\]* (where the square brackets, <min> and <max> are all optional.
+Limits the rendered points to those within the range given (inclusive).

 #### Annotations

 ![dygraph annotations options screenshot](graph_controls_dygraph_annotations.png)

-TODO
+The dygraph renderer supports annotation rendering:

+* *Annotations* - enables retrieval and display of annotations attached to any time series being rendered.
+* *Global annotations* - enables retrieval and display of any global annotations.

 #### Filtering controls

 ![dygraph filtering options screenshot](graph_controls_dygraph_filtering.png)

-TODO
+Aardvark supports additional filtering of results received from OpenTSDB prior to rendering, allowing a reduction in the number of time series displayed, 2 'modes' are supported, which are ANDed together to determine the final list of time series to be displayed:
+* *Count filtering* - Includes either the top n or bottom n set of series, based on an aggregation of all the values in the series.
+* *Value filtering* - Includes time series where points meet the value conditions you specify.
+These consider either every point in the series (in which case a single hit includes the series) or an aggregation of the series.

 ### Scatter renderer